Materials-Consortia/materials-consortia.github.io/index.md

 - ...

-The **Open Databases Integration for Materials Design** (OPTiMaDe) consortium aims to make materials datbases interoperational by developing a common REST API.
+The **Open Databases Integration for Materials Design** (OPTiMaDe) consortium aims to make materials databases interoperational by developing a common REST API.